Gary Dean - Posts

 – Same, but very different

 The Western aversion and distrust towards Islam runs deep, in contrast to how 'friendlier' religions such as Buddhism, Confucianism and Hinduism are often considered.[1]
 Even Westerners better informed about Islam can have their concerns, so it is probably not simply a case of a 'misunderstood' religion.
 Many see Islam as an inherently undemocratic religion, placing restrictions on, for example, women's rights or freedom of religion.[2]
 To assert that understanding leads to tolerance is not necessarily true.
 Islam confronts many of the foundations of Western liberal-democratic culture, and by its very nature does not lend itself to being co-opted into the pluralistic, 'tolerant' frameworks of liberal Western societies.
-Islam in Java is extremely diverse in the manner of its expression, and highly variable in terms of depth of commitment to the religion.&
+Islam in Java is extremely diverse in the manner of its expression, and highly variable in terms of depth of commitment to the religion.
+The oft-quoted figu

 …Joint Venture, or 100% Foreign-Owned?

-[First published in OzIndo Vol 5 No 1, magazine of the Australia-Indonesia Business Council] Joint ventures (JVs) have long been the working foundation upon which foreign investment has entered many developing countries.
+> First published in OzIndo Vol 5 No 1, magazine of the Australia-Indonesia Business Council Joint ventures (JVs) have long been the working foundation upon which foreign investment has entered many developing countries.
 In fact, in many countries JVs are the only way that foreign capital can be invested.
 A foreign company is therefore compelled to 'match up' with an appropriate local partner in order to smooth entry into that business environment.
 The thinking behind JVs is of course one of mutual benefit; benefit to the foreign company in terms of market access and access to the local conditions which make the country attractive to investment, and benefit also to the local participant, who is able to scale up their operation to world standards and gain tangible benefits such as profits, technology and international business experience.
-Until very recently JVs were
+Until very recently JVs we

 …Rumahku Yogyakarta 1998